 This article describes how Azure Event Grid handles events when delivery isn't acknowledged.

 Event Grid provides durable delivery.
 It delivers each message at least once for each subscription.
-Events are sent to the registered webhook of each subscription immediately.
-If a webhook doesn't acknowledge receipt of an event within 60 seconds of the first delivery attempt, Event Grid retries delivery of the event.
+Events are sent to the registered endpoint of each subscription immediately.
+If an endpoint doesn't acknowledge receipt of an event, Event Grid retries delivery of the event.